Elias-Buerger/cvproj/submission/code/Readme.txt

 The output of our model for the real focal stack is provided in the "results" folder.
 All other test samples (i.e., our test set) can be retrieved from here:
 https://drive.google.com/file/d/1SrI_lGPr3JWQc5jA2ceQs-Ic3cpgl820/view?usp=sharing
-The number of the result image corresponds to the number in the test folder (e.g. 1321.png is the prediction for the integrals in folder 1321 inside the test data)
+The number of the result image corresponds to the number in the test folder (e.g., "1321.png" is the prediction for the integrals in folder "1321" from the test data).

 Our test data, excluding the output images, can also be obtained from here:
 https://drive.google.com/file/d/1JCaE4zzmF5Dw4JaJaBaY46EpyXfrTGmy/view